dsccommunity/FSRMDsc/README.md

 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
 * Changed AppVeyor.yml to use default image.
 * Converted to HQRM and prepared for transfer to PowerShell Team.
+* Changed parameter format in Readme.md to meet new standards.

 ### 2.1.0.0